Antarctica, An Expedition of a Lifetime!

 Aboard the Magellan Explorer – 75 Guest Capacity

-Accomodations – Point Blue has a variety of cabins on hold until August 15, 2022.
-Other types of cabins are available until the cruise sells out.
+Accomodations – Point Blue has a variety of cabins on hold.
 Further details on Page 22 of the Antarctica21 Trip Brochure.

 Point Blue’s Reserved Cabins: